USA Today best seller shares her secrets of success February 23, 2023

 like they belong together.
 This can be done through images, title, font family, font

-13. Author photo – Please have a professional photo taken.
+size and overall design composition. - Author photo – Please have a professional photo taken.
 Most of us will have a

 generic headshot, but you can spice those up by using bright colors, which the eye